19hours/sg-statutes/Acts/Income Tax Act.md

 (i) towing or salvage operations carried out from outside the limits of the port of Singapore by any foreign ship; and

-(ii) the charter of any foreign ship to any person where such ship is used by the person for towage and salvage operations carried out outside the limits of the port of Singapore.
+(ii) the charter of any foreign ship to any person where such ship is used by the person for towage and salvage operations carried out outside the limits of the port of Singapore;

 [Act 34/2008, wef Y/A 2008 & Sub Ys/A:2008-ACT-34]

 [37/2002; 49/2004]

+(d) for the year of assessment 2009 and subsequent years of assessment, from foreign exchange and risk management activities which are carried out in connection with and incidental to the operations described in paragraphs (a), (b) and (c).

+[Act 34/2008, wef Y/A 2008 & Sub Ys/A:2008-ACT-34]

+[29/2010 wef 22/02/2010]

 (2) The exemption shall be for such period not exceeding 10 years as the Minister may specify, except that the Minister or such person as he may appoint may extend the period so specified for such further periods, not exceeding 10 years at any one time, as he thinks fit.